redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/06/README.md

 The JavaScript coding in this Web page does the following things:

-1. Defines a helper function and various constant values
+1. Defines various constant values and a helper function called `microPrecision` that returns a time value rounded to the nearest microsecond.
 1. Accesses the HTML `canvas` element called `mandelImage`, defines its dimensions and works out how many WebAssembly memory pages will be needed for an image of that particular size
 1. Allocates the required amount of WebAssembly memory
 1. Defines a two-layer object that references the various host resources being shared with the WebAssembly module